 H.A.Y.
 (How are you) Peterborough

 H.A.Y.
 (How are you) Peterborough are bringing together everything in Peterborough that promotes positive mental health.
 From a friendly ‘how are you’, to activity groups and much more – it’s all taking care of our mental wellbeing.

 Mental health isn’t something that is good or bad; it’s a continuum, a sliding scale, a constantly shifting state for each and every one of us.
 We all have mental health and so we all need to take care of our mental health – we don’t wait until we’re physically under the weather to do things we know are good for keeping us physically healthy and the same should be true of our mental health.

 H.A.Y.
 Peterborough put a spotlight on all those things going on in the community that are good for our mental wellbeing.

-Click on this link to be taken to the H.A.Y.
-Peterborough website to find lots more detail
+View the H.A.Y.
+Peterborough website to find more details

 Mental Health Crisis Breathing Space

 Pressure and stress caused by being in debt